Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Testing the Mean-Zero Assumption: a Bias-Variance Tradeoff

-In the previous section, we discussed specifying $w_i$ to directly balance the covariates of $C$ to match those of $T0$.
-We can also expand covariate selection from pre-assignment observations to in-experiment observations.
-In one extreme case, when we treat the outcome of interest $Y$ itself as an in-experiment covariate, we can force~\eqref{eq:h_sn} to be a point mass at 0 and therefore trivially satisfy the mean-zero requirement.
-But this would also forego any precision gains.
-Following Eq~\eqref{eq:mutrig-var}, if $\that_{0}$ is a point mass at zero, then $\var(\tghat) = \var(\dd{Y}) - 0 = \var(\dd{Y})$.
+Only requiring $\EE(\that_0)=0$ means practitioners have a lot of freedom to modify and improve upon the $\that_{0}$ augmentation term~\eqref{eq:h_sn}.
+As is common in observational data analyses, we can apply procedures such as weight bucketing, weight trimming, outcome outlier removal, etc., to further centralize~\eqref{eq:h_sn} towards a mean of 0.
+Additionally, the balancing approach can use \emph{in-experiment} observations.
+In one extreme case, by treating the outcome of interest $Y$ itself as an in-experiment covariate, we can force~\eqref{eq:h_sn} to be exactly 0 and trivially satisfy the mean-zero requirement.
+However, this would also forgo any precision gains.
+Following Eq~\eqref{eq:mutrig-var}, if $\that_{0}$ is a point mass at zero, then $\var(\tghat) = \var\left(\dd{Y}\right) - 0 = \var\left(\dd{Y}\right)$.

-In theory, we would like to find the minimum set of covariates satisfying the weak ignorability assumption~\eqref{ass:ignorability}.
-In practice, when pre-assignment covariates do not capture all relevant confounders of triggering status and outcome, balancing on in-experiment covariates can pull $\that_{0}$ closer to zero, in exchange for balancing away ``good'' variation introduced by the augmentation term, thereby weakening efficiency gains.
-This is an interesting observation with important practical implications: \begin{enumerate}[ 1)] \item We are guaranteed to have a mean-zero augmentation by balancing $Y$ directly between $T0$ and $C$.
-But this provides no variance reduction. \item We can start by balancing on a small set of pre-assignment covariates $\bX$ to construct an augmentation that reduces variance.
-However, this augmentation may fail to pass the mean-zero test because it is missing important confounders of triggering status and outcome. \item We can gradually add more covariates for balancing, including in-experiment observations that are highly correlated with $Y$.
+In theory, we strive to find the minimum set of covariates satisfying the weak ignorability Assumption~\eqref{ass:ignorability}.
+In practice, when pre-experiment covariates do not capture all relevant confounders of triggering status and outcome, balancing on in-experiment covariates can pull $\that_{0}$ closer to zero, in exchange for balancing away ``good'' variation captured by the augmentation term, thereby weakening efficiency gains.
+This is an interesting and novel observation with important practical implications: \begin{enumerate} \item We are guaranteed to have a mean-zero augmentation by balancing $Y$ directly between $T0$ and $C$, but with no variance reduction. \item We can start by balancing on a small set of pre-experiment covariates to construct an augmentation that reduces variance.
+But this augmentation may fail to pass the mean-zero test if we are missing important confounders of triggering status and outcome. \item We can gradually add more covariates for balancing, including in-experiment observations that are highly correlated with $Y$.
 Adding more balancing covariates can de-bias the augmentation, but will also lessen the amount of variance reduced. \end{enumerate}